 Sunny Boy Storage - SBS

 To add battery storage to a grid-connected home, SMA took a different approach to most other inverter manufacturers who developed hybrid (all-in-one solar/battery) inverters coupled with lithium batteries.
-To store energy in a battery SMA released the Sunny Boy Storage Inverter or (SBS as it is more commonly known) to create an AC coupled energy storage system.
-The SBS inverter connects with the popular high voltage (300-500V) batteries, such as the LG Chem RESU-H and can be AC coupled together with a common solar inverter.
+To store energy, SMA released the Sunny Boy Storage Inverter or (SBS as it is more commonly known) to create an AC coupled energy storage system.
+The SBS inverters connects with the popular high voltage (300-500V) batteries, such as the LG Chem RESU-H and can be AC coupled together with any common solar inverter.
 However, for best results the SBS should be installed with an SMA Sunny Boy inverter to enable monitoring of the whole system on one common platform.

 AC coupled Battery Inverter

-The Sunny Boy Storage is essentially a battery inverter/charger used to AC couple a high voltage battery like the LG Chem RESUH or BYD HV.
-The biggest advantage of AC coupling is that it can be used to easily retrofit a battery to any existing solar installation.
+The Sunny Boy Storage is a battery inverter/charger used to AC couple a high voltage battery such as the LG Chem RESUH or BYD HV.
+The most significant advantage of AC coupling is the ability to retrofit a battery to any existing solar installation easily.

-The first SBS2.5 was released in 2016 but was not a huge success as it was limited to 2.5kW charge and discharge power which is a little undersized for most modern households.
-The new generation SBS shown above was released in 2018 is more powerful and is the first battery inverter with multi-string battery connections meaning it can be connected with up to three separate batteries.
-The new SBS battery inverters are available in 3 larger sizes, 3.7kW, 5.0kW & 6.0kW and have respectable peak power ratings of 4.6kW, 6.3kW & 7.5kW respectively.
-The larger two inverters are much more suited to handle the relatively high loads of more common modern electric households.
+The first SBS2.5 released in 2016 was not a huge success as it was limited to 2.5kW charge and discharge power, which is a little undersized for most modern households.
+The second generation SBS released in 2018 is far more powerful and is the first battery inverter with multi-string battery connections meaning it can be connected with up to three separate batteries.
+The new SBS AC coupled battery inverters are available in 3 sizes, 3.7kW, 5.0kW & 6.0kW and have a high peak power ratings of 4.6kW, 6.3kW & 7.5kW respectively.
+The two larger inverters are much better suited to handle the relatively high loads of modern electric households.

-However, Sunny Boy Storage inverters are not able to provide back-up power without an additional backup box of which there are two options, the manual changeover switch for ‘essential backup circuits’ and the fully automatic backup unit if larger loads are needed to be backed up in the event of a prolonged blackout.
+The Sunny Boy Storage inverters are able to provide back-up power with an additional backup box of which there are two options.
+The standard manual changeover switch for ‘essential circuits’ or the fully automatic backup unit if larger loads are needed to be backed up in the event of a prolonged blackout.